jmecosta/CxxPlugin/README.md

 ## Usage
 The plugin supports:
-* Vera, Rats, CppCheck and a external configured Tool.
+* Vera, Rats, CppCheck, PcLint, a external configured Tool and Sonar Analysis

+![Image](../master/wiki/VeraConfig.png?raw=true)

 To configure the plugin, locate the binaries on disk and configure any arguments and environments that the tools will use while they execute.
-For example for Vera.

-![Image](../master/wiki/VeraConfig.png?raw=true)
+**Please ensure that Java, sonar runner or maven are correctly located.**

+## Local Analysis
+To run local analysis, a valid sonar project needs to be available in the working directory.
+Additional properties can be set in the options, these will be passed to as command arguments so they will overwrite the ones defined in the project file